-Lost Coast Trail: Bear Harbor to Usal Camp is a 7.8 mile point-to-point trail located near Piercy, CA and is only recommended for very experienced adventurers.
+Lost Coast Trail: Bear Harbor to Usal Camp is a 7.8 mile point-to-point trail located near Piercy, California and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and is accessible year-round.

 The trail mapped here is actually Jackass Creek (Wheeler) to Usal Camp.
 Bear Harbor is further North.
 The trail continues north from Wheeler to Bear Harbor.
 From Bear Harbor there is a narrow dirt road that continues north and climbs up to "Four Corners" at the very headwaters of the Mattole River.

 I would recommend hiking from Needle Point towards Usal Beach, the hike is much easier that direction and there are more camp options and better water sources.
 If you're a difficulty junkie like me, hike out of Usal towards Anderson Camp.
 If you have time to kill, follow the creek at Anderson towards the most incredible private beach you'll find on the north coast.
 This hike is HARD, but if you truly want to enjoy the north coast in solitude, it's absolutely worth it for experienced backpackers.
 Make sure to get a good map, these trails are barely marked and most of the camps are not.